Ronjastoofast/multi-assay-activity-analysis/README.md

 Dual-assay analysis of EU-OPENSCREEN data to compare biological readouts and identify misleading or assay-specific activity signals

 ## Overview
-This project analyses two biological assay readouts (confluence and inhibition) from the EU-OPENSCREEN dataset (EOS300008, https://ecbd.eu/assays/EOS300008#scroll-nav__5)
+This project analyses two biological assay readouts (confluence and inhibition) from the EU-OPENSCREEN dataset (EOS300008, https://ecbd.eu/assays/EOS300008#scroll-nav__5).
+I have assumed the point was to develop an antiviral drug, so have analysed the results for this purpose.
+I havent researched external sources of information (for example, about this type of assay and what factors affect its performance)

 ## Dataset
-~2400 compounds tested at 10 µM on cells infected with a virus (which affects cell count by killing and cell morphology by harming cells).
+~2400 compounds tested at 10 µM on cells infected with a virus (which affects cell count and cell area).
 Tested in 384 well plates with positive and negative controls on each plate.
+Confluence was considered the main measure of activity.

 - Two assay readouts:
   - Confluence (cell area)